donald-pinckney/pacsolve/artifact/README.md

 # Artifact for Dependency Solvers à la Carte

-## Welcome and Preface
+## Welcome

 Welcome to the virtual machine which we have prepared to illustrate the functionality of PacSolve / MinNPM, the artifact for *Dependency Solvers à la Carte*.

 **General layout of the artifact**: All of the code for PacSolve / MinNPM is in the directory `~/Desktop/pacsolve`.
 Within that directory, the following sub-directories are of interest:

 - `artifact/` contains this document, as well as a series of examples illustrating the functionality of MinNPM.
-- `arborist/` and `npm/` contain the source code of our forks of NPM, which have been modified to solve dependencies by invoking PacSolve.
+- `arborist/` and `npm/` contain the source code of our fork of NPM, which have been modified to solve dependencies by invoking PacSolve.
-- `RosetteSolver/` contains the source code of PacSolve, which implements a flexible depenendency solving backend via translate to Max-SMT.
+- `RosetteSolver/` contains the source code of PacSolve, which implements a flexible depenendency solving backend via translation to Max-SMT by using Rosette.

-*How to read this document:* The rest of this document will proceed by following the series of examples contained in `artifact/`, to gain an understanding of how MinNPM functions on examples. **Every single command** which you are required to run will be annotated with a Step Number, some shell commands, and possible a box describing the expected command results, like so:
+### How to read this document
+The rest of this document will proceed by following the series of examples contained in `artifact/`, to gain an understanding of how MinNPM functions on examples. **Every single command** which you are required to run will be annotated with a Step Number, some shell commands, and possible a box describing the expected command results, like so:

 **Step 0:**